karlrees/mcserver_docker_archsystemd/README.md

 3. Rename your Minecraft world folder to "worldname" or some other appropriate name (optional)
 4. Create or locate server.properties file, being sure to replace the level-name and level-dir attribute values with "worldname" (or whatever you named the Minecraft world folder).
 5. Rename server.properties to worldname.cfg (or whatever you named the Minecraft world folder).
 6. Save the latest Minecraft x86 apk file as Minecraft.apk in the docker project folder.
-If needed, use mcpelauncher to access the Minecraft apk file.
 7. Build docker image.

 ```